2018 Cadillac ATS

 The ATS is also offered with Cadillac's new CUE infotainment system, which controls navigation, communication and vehicle settings through an eight-inch advanced tactile-feedback touch-screen designed to emulate the look and feel of a smartphone.
 The system replaces most of the conventional buttons and knobs on the dashboard, and can reportedly be configured for technophiles, troglodytes and everyone in between.
 It also supports Apple's CarPlay smartphone integration system.

 The ATS is available with the buyer's choice of three different engines, automatic or manual gearboxes and rear- or all-wheel-drive.

-The range-topping engine, at least until the high-performance ATS-V launches, is a 3.6-liter V6 that pumps out 321 horsepower and 274 lb-ft of torque.
-Only the automatic gearbox can be had with the big six.
-Fuel economy is rated at 19/28 mpg with RWD and 18/26 mpg with AWD.
+The range-topping engine has been updated for the latest model year.
+It's a 3.6-liter V6 that pumps out 333 horsepower and 285 lb-ft of torque.
+Only the eight-speed automatic gearbox can be had with the big six.
+This engine's fuel economy has not yet been EPA certified in either RWD or AWD configurations.

 All engines can run on regular fuel, although Cadillac recommends premium for the turbo.